freedomofpress/securedrop-workstation-docs/docs/admin/upgrading_to_fedora_31.rst

 ``vault`` only, as the other VMs will be updated by SecureDrop Workstation.

 Reboot the system to ensure the changes take effect.
 Alternatively, you can restart only the VMs you have updated.
+If you get a ``sys-whonix`` prompt asking how you want to connect to the Tor network, select the "Connect" option, which allows a direct connection to the Tor network.

 .. tip::